 The OCT Explained

-As part of your eye exam, our doctors recommend a special diagnostic procedure called the Optical Coherence Tomography or OCT.
+As part of your eye exam, we utilize a special diagnostic procedure called the Optical Coherence Tomography or OCT on your eyes.
 It is a sophisticated scanning system that produces highly detailed images of the retina.
 It is often likened to an MRI or x-ray of the eye, but it does not produce any radiation.
 This scan allows our doctors to see detailed images of the retina (the inner most layer of the interior eye), which enables them to accurately detect, monitor and control changes to the retina.
 This procedure is currently the only one that shows in-depth images of the internal structures of the eyes.
 Other procedures, such as the Optomap®, only show the surface of these structures.

 OCT and Early Detection of Eye Health Problems